Smart Card Utility for iOS & iPadOS User Guide

-Note: If you just received your Twocanoes Store purchase and are looking for the Quick Hardware Setup Guide, find it at http://twocanoes.com/piv-getting-started.
+Note: If you received your Twocanoes Store purchase and are looking for the Quick Hardware Setup Guide, visit the Quick Start Guide.

 Why Smart Card Utility for iOS and iPadOS?

 We believe that the security of a smart card shouldn’t compromise convenience and functionality.
 For this reason, we created Smart Card Utility for macOS in 2018, augmenting the use of, and providing easier access to, smart cards within macOS.

 Smart Card Utility for iOS and iPadOS not only adds smart card authentication support for Bluetooth and other readers but also brings over some functionality from our macOS utility alongside features specific to iOS and iPadOS.
 Along with the benefits of portability these mobile devices bring, Smart Card Utility allows iOS and iPadOS devices to support smart cards in an easy-to-use, intuitive way.

 To run the current version of Smart Card Utility for iOS, you’ll need:

 - For the Smart Card Utility Bluetooth, Lightning, or USB-C readers, an iPhone or iPad that supports iOS 14 or later.

 - For the Smart Card Utility Desktop or third-party readers, an iPhone or iPad that supports iOS 16 or later.

 Smart Card Utility also requires compatible hardware for full functionality, namely, a smart card and a smart card reader.
 This includes: